 It has to do with taste.
 God wants to have a relationship with us, but He wants a real relationship.
 He’ll take us hot or cold, just not in-between.
 In other words, cold is preferable to lukewarm.
 Lukewarm is not committed to anything.
 It’s wishy-washy.
-It shares elements of both hot and cold, picking what is most convenient at any given time.
-Lukewarm takes the most comfortable, least committed position.
+It shares elements of both hot and cold, picking what is most convenient at any given time, or, as Marti mentioned, lukewarm takes the most comfortable position.

-A recent survey has found that 82% of those who would claim to be Christians exhibit the characteristics of lukewarmness.
+In George Barna’s most recent survey of Christians in America (Maximum Faith by George Barna), he has found that 82% of those who would claim to be Christians as exhibiting the characteristics of lukewarmness.
 They may attend church and identify themselves as Christians socially and politically, but their lives do not exhibit any indication that they have been spiritually transformed.
-They haven’t gone through any suffering or discipline.
+As Marti pointed out, they haven’t gone through any suffering or discipline.
 The Laodicean Christians had not been transformed by the indwelling Christ.
 Why else would Jesus be outside knocking on the door of their hearts?